-Popular weight loss medications like Ozempic and Mounjaro could offer an unexpected weapon against America’s deadly opioid epidemic, with new research showing patients taking these drugs were 40 percent less likely to be hospitalized for drug overdoses and 50 percent less likely to require treatment for alcohol intoxication.
+Popular weight loss medications such as Ozempic and Mounjaro could offer an unexpected weapon against the United States’ deadly opioid epidemic, with new research showing that patients taking these drugs were 40 percent less likely to be hospitalized for drug overdoses and 50 percent less likely to require treatment for alcohol intoxication.

 The findings, published in the journal Addiction, represent a potential breakthrough in addiction treatment at a critical moment.